gabe-serna/pure-mitti/README.md

 Now that all of the new orders have been added, the next part of the script is **Check If Shipped**.

-As the name suggests, this part of the script checks all of the orders in the Incoming Orders section and checks if they have been shipped.
+As the name suggests, this part of the script checks every order in the Incoming Orders section to see if it has shipped.
 The way it does this is by getting the order ID of the new order and searching for it in the list of shipped orders.
 If there is a match, then the order has been shipped and must be updated.
 If there is no match then it has not been shipped yet.

 > If you want to manually run this part of the script you can use the following Menu Item function:<br>🚚 **Update All Outgoing Shipments**